What is SR-22 insurance?

 How Long Do I Need an SR-22?

-Expect a long relationship with your SR-22 — most likely three years — similar to a probationary period after a criminal offense.
+Expect a long relationship with your SR-22 — most likely three years.
 You must carry continuous insurance during the specified period of time before SR-22 status is removed.
 If your policy lapses or is canceled, your auto insurance company is required to notify the state immediately and your license will be suspended again.

 If you are an InsureOne customer, we’ll cancel or terminate an SR-22 by filing a separate form with the state (an SR-26 in many states), generally 10 days before the SR-22’s expiration.